traxys/pacparser-rs/README.md

 # pacparser-rs

-This is a rust wrapper around [manugarg/pacparser](https://github.com/manugarg/pacparser)

-It allows to resolve PAC (Proxy Auto Config) files.
+This library helps to resolve proxies according to PAC files.